rajgoel/course-machine-learning/02-lecture/slides.md

 </tr>
 </table>

-Here, we apply average pooling with a threshold value of 0.3 to determine a binary input.
+> [!NOTE]
+> Here, we calculate the average color of each area in our input and assume a white pixel if the average is above 0.3.

 ---